matheus-pereira/elric/website/versioned_docs/version-27.0/TestingAsyncCode.md

 The problem is that the test will complete as soon as `fetchData` completes, before ever calling the callback.

 There is an alternate form of `test` that fixes this.
-Instead of putting the test in a function with an empty argument, use a single argument called `done`.
-Jest will wait until the `done` callback is called before finishing the test.
+Instead of putting the test in a function with an empty argument, use a single argument called `done`. elric will wait until the `done` callback is called before finishing the test.

 ```js
 test('the data is peanut butter', done => {